Information about transferring funds to other organisations in the apprenticeship service.

 - if a training provider transfers funds to you, they cannot deliver the training for that funded apprenticeship

-- if you’re part of a connected organisation, you’ll need to find out the combined total of state aid you’ve received for that 3 year period
+- if you’re part of a connected organisation, how much combined total state aid you have received